Project Management Oversight (PMO) Capital Projects

 Each project listed below is being actively monitored by RTA’s PMO team.
 Reporting data is provided that includes, Project Start Date, Project End Date, Budget Status, Schedule Status and Current Activities.
 These projects are also part of the overall Regional Capital Program which can be viewed separately here.

 PMO also produces semi-annual reports that cover all projects that are being monitored.
 These reports can be found on the Project Management Oversight site.
-The latest report is the June 2023 Project Management Oversight report
+The latest report is the December 2024 Project Management Oversight report.

 i